niHonkage/DocsLearning/en/getting-started/install-self-hosted/environments.md

 * MAIL\_TYPE
   * resend
     * MAIL\_DEFAULT\_SEND\_FROM\
-      The sender's email name, such as: no-reply [no-reply@dify.ai](mailto:no-reply@dify.ai), not mandatory.
+      The sender's email name, such as: no-reply [no-reply@fusionworks.ai](mailto:no-reply@fusionworks.ai), not mandatory.
     * RESEND\_API\_KEY\
       API-Key for the Resend email provider, can be obtained from API-Key.
   * smtp